 Open Seating - Tickets are not required.

-Vanderbilt faculty members will discuss their research in seminars open to graduates, families and guests.
+Vanderbilt faculty discuss topics from their respective "University Courses" offered during the 2017-18 academic year.
 There will be an open Q&A session for the last 15 minutes of each session.

 2:00 – 3:00 p.m.